sidch/Thea/README.md

 ```
 to render the teapot to an image file.

 To build with OSMesa instead of the system OpenGL driver, add `-DWITH_OSMESA=true` to the CMake line above.
 The *RenderShape* tool will then use OSMesa.
+To run some test scripts (several probably out of date), run `make test` after building.
+To omit building the tests altogether, pass `-DWITH_TESTS=false` to CMake.
+To change the build type (by default `Release`), set `-DCMAKE_BUILD_TYPE=Debug|Release|RelWithDebInfo`.

 ## Documentation